Pearl River Community College expects regular and punctual attendance of all students.

 - Three tardies will count as one absence.
 A tardy of fifteen minutes or more will be considered an absence.
 A student leaving any class without official dismissal will be counted absent.

-- An instructor of a distance education course will record attendance in a grade book.
-A distance education student is classified as current, active, inactive or dropped/withdrawn with the last date of attendance recorded.
+- An instructor of an online course will record attendance in a manner prescribed by the Office of eLearning.
+An online student is classified as active, dropped, or withdrawn with the last date of attendance recorded.
 These categories are defined as follows:

-current – Contact is being made on a regular basis and student is current in all assignments.
+- Active – Contact is being made on a regular basis and student is current in all assignments.
+However, active can also mean that the student is behind on submitting assignments but is in contact with the instructor and has not exceeded the allowed number of absences.